Estate Planning and Probate FAQs

 It can be tough to determine exactly how much a personal representative will be paid without knowing the details of the estate.
 As a “lay” representative, meaning someone who is not a professional, a common range of payment is between $15 to $50 per hour.
 If the personal representative has a full-time job, the court may use how much he earns as a guideline to how much should be awarded.

 Get Legal Help With Your Estate

 Estate and probate laws can be confusing, especially with the sudden and unexpected loss of a loved one.
 If you’ve been named as a personal representative and aren’t sure what your next steps should be, an estate planning and probate attorney can help you determine exactly what you need to do in order to close the estate.

 The attorneys at The Law Offices of Molly B. Kenny have decades of experience helping families manage their estate plans and get through the probate process.
 We’d be glad to help you and your family, too.
-Call us, or use the contact form linked on this page to arrange a private consultation in our Bellevue offices to discuss your legal situation today.
+Call us at (425) 460-0550 or use the contact form linked on this page to arrange a private consultation in our Bellevue law office to discuss your legal situation today.

 How do I revoke a will in Washington?